igaurav08/discipline-engine-AlumConnect-KT/README.md

 # Project Discipline Engine MVP

 A personal project execution dashboard that tracks progress, calculates pace, and suggests the next best task based on impact, effort, and available time.
+It is designed specially for freshers and the managers to assist them during KT sessions and keep track of status of the tasks in the working environment.

 ## Tech Stack
 - **Backend:** FastAPI, SQLModel (SQLAlchemy + Pydantic), PostgreSQL